abdmjd1/abdmjd1/README.md

 - 👯 I’m looking to collaborate on ...
 Anything Web. especially frontend.
 - 🌱 I’m currently learning ...
 React, TypeScript, Tailwind.
 - 💬 Ask me about ...
-CSS
+CSS, web Animations.
 - 📫 How to reach me: abdimajid.ms99[at]gmail.com
 <!--- - 🔭 I’m currently working on ... -->